wazuh/wazuh-documentation/source/proof-of-concept-guide/integrate-network-ids-suricata.rst

 Network IDS integration - Suricata
 ==================================

 Suricata is a NIDS solution that can detect threats by monitoring the network traffic.
+This intrusion detection system is capable of generating JSON logs of NIDS events and provides additional insight into your security with its network traffic inspection capabilities.

-An example use case can be found at the following document: `Catch suspicious network traffic <https://documentation.wazuh.com/current/learning-wazuh/suricata.html>`_.
+To see an example use case of a NIDS integration with Wazuh, go to the `Catch suspicious network traffic <learning_wazuh_suricata>`_ section.

 Configuration
 -------------

+Configure your environment as follows to test the POC.

 On Linux RHEL monitored endpoint: